Horicuz/Horicuz/README.md

 ## Contact

-You can contact me at this email: ptphoria@proton.me
+You can contact me at this email: ptphoria@gmail.com

 Feel free to reach out to me if you have any questions or collaboration opportunities!